exercism/website-copy/tracks/python/exercises/raindrops/mentoring.md

 Tell the student that what sets Python apart from many other languages is the rich set of data structures with full linguistic support.

+The solution also uses string addition, rather than appending to a list and joining.
+See the General Issues discussion for more on this common problem.
+However, since there are a limited number of possible additions, you may wish to overlook this or to comment in passing.

 #### The Dictionary